-The area of risk considered under the risk policy include: strategic and market risk; financial; asset and resources; personnel and productivity; intellectual property and information; product and operations; technological and systems; and legal and compliance risk.
-Financial risk management, including market risks, credit risk, liquidity risk, cash flow and fair value interest rate risk are each addressed in the annual report of the Company.
+The area of risk considered under the risk policy include: strategic, operational, financial, people and regulatory risk; product and productivity; intellectual property and information; technological and systems; and legal and compliance risk.
+Financial risk management, including market risks, credit risk, liquidity risk, foreign currency risk, cash flow risk, interest rate risk and fair value risk are each addressed in the annual report of the Company.

-In accordance with section 295A of the Corporation Act, the board has received assurance from both the CEO and CFO that a system of risk management and internal control appropriate to the size and nature of the organisation is in place and is operating effectively in all material respects.
+In accordance with section 295A of the Corporation Act, the board has received assurance from both the CEO and Company Secretary that a system of risk management and internal control appropriate to the size and nature of the organisation is in place and is operating effectively in all material respects.